Logo

 Cillian Murphy starred as a lovelorn, hapless supermarket stocker who plots a bank heist with Colin Farrell in Intermission, which became the highest-grossing Irish independent film in Irish box office history.

-Cillian Murphy portrayed a deserting soldier who shares a grim scene with Jude Law's character, and was only on location in Romania for a week.
+Cillian Murphy portrayed a deserting soldier who shares a grim scene with Jude Law's character, and was on location in Romania for only a week.

 Cillian Murphy stated that it was a "massive production", remarking that director Anthony Minghella was the calmest director he'd ever met.